quarkus-for-spring-developers/examples/chapter-6/chapter-6-quarkus-rest-monitoring/README.md

 curl http://localhost:8080/hello/quarkus
 ```
 - It should return `Hello!`
-- So good so far, we can also see the metrics at the following url `http://localhost:8080/q/metrics` where you should see the `greeting_counter counter`
+- So far so good, we can also see the metrics at the following url `http://localhost:8080/q/metrics` where you should see the `greeting_counter counter`
 ```
 # HELP greeting_counter_total
 # TYPE greeting_counter_total counter